canvasxyz/canvas/packages/gossiplog/README.md

 import type { Signature, Signer, Message } from "@canvas-js/interfaces"

 // This is an internal class used to cache encoded and decoded formats
 // of signed messages together.
-The user `apply` function is called
+The user's `apply` function is called
 // with instances of `SignedMessage`. declare class SignedMessage<Payload> {
   /** use gossipLog.encode() and gossipLog.decode() to get SignedMessage instances */